gwastro/pycbc/docs/workflow/pycbc_make_coinc_search_workflow.rst

 -----------------------------------------

 First generate the full workflow for the run you would like to do as normal.
-Follow the instructions of this page from :ref:`howtorunworkflow`, but stop before planning the workflow with plan.sh in :ref:`coincworkflowplan`.
+Follow the instructions of this page from :ref:`coincworkflowgenerate`, but stop before planning and submitting the workflow in :ref:`coincworkflowplan`.

 -----------------------------------------------------
 Select the files you want to reuse from the prior run
 -----------------------------------------------------

 Locate the directory of the run that you would like to reuse.
-There is a file called ``output.map`` in the directory that you specified with the ``--output`` argument to ``pycbc_make_coinc_search_workflow``.
+There is a file ending in ``output.map`` in the directory that you specified with the ``--output`` argument to ``pycbc_make_coinc_search_workflow``.
 This file contains a listing of all of the data products of the prior workflow, and can be used to tell pegasus to skip regenerating them.